rsm-hcd/RSM.HCD.CSharp/src/AndcultureCode.CSharp.Core/AndcultureCode.CSharp.Core.md

 This method has no parameters.

-<a name='T-Core-ConstantsAndcultureCode-CSharp-Core-Constants-UserMetadataName'></a>
+<a name='T-AndcultureCode-CSharp-Core-Constants-UserMetadataName'></a>
 ## UserMetadataName `type`

 ##### Namespace

-Core.ConstantsAndcultureCode.CSharp.Core.Constants
+AndcultureCode.CSharp.Core.Constants

 ##### Summary

 UserMetadata name values used by Core actors

-<a name='F-Core-ConstantsAndcultureCode-CSharp-Core-Constants-UserMetadataName-FACEBOOK'></a>
+<a name='F-AndcultureCode-CSharp-Core-Constants-UserMetadataName-FACEBOOK'></a>
 ### FACEBOOK `constants`

 ##### Summary

 Used to identify a facebook related value item (ie. OAuth type)

-<a name='F-Core-ConstantsAndcultureCode-CSharp-Core-Constants-UserMetadataName-GOOGLE'></a>
+<a name='F-AndcultureCode-CSharp-Core-Constants-UserMetadataName-GOOGLE'></a>
 ### GOOGLE `constants`

 ##### Summary

 Used to identify a google related value item (ie. OAuth type)

-<a name='F-Core-ConstantsAndcultureCode-CSharp-Core-Constants-UserMetadataName-MICROSOFT'></a>
+<a name='F-AndcultureCode-CSharp-Core-Constants-UserMetadataName-MICROSOFT'></a>
 ### MICROSOFT `constants`

 ##### Summary

 Used to identify a microsoft related value item (ie. OAuth type)

-<a name='F-Core-ConstantsAndcultureCode-CSharp-Core-Constants-UserMetadataName-TWITTER'></a>
+<a name='F-AndcultureCode-CSharp-Core-Constants-UserMetadataName-TWITTER'></a>
 ### TWITTER `constants`

 ##### Summary